Planning your search

 If you are unsure what Boolean operators are, this video (from LTHTR Blended Learning) covers the basics.

-The Search Operators tutorial, from The University Manchester, goes through Boolean operators in more detail, with examples and activities to test your knowledge.
+The Using operators in your search tutorial, from The University Manchester, goes through Boolean operators in more detail, with examples and activities to test your knowledge.

-For more information on how to use Boolean operators in CINAHL see the Searching CINAHL page.
+For more information on how to use Boolean operators in a search in CINAHL see the Searching CINAHL page.

 For Evidence Based Practice (EBP) searches, you will often be expected to break down your question into its key concepts using an EBP formula such as PICO, PIO and PEO.
 If you are unsure what PICO/PIO/PEO is, this written guide explains it in more detail and includes some example questions, question structures and search strategies.